exercism/blog/posts/xavdid-does-12in23.md

-> this post originally appeared on [David's website](https://xavd.id/blog/post/12-languages-in-12-months/) and is republished here with permission
+_This post originally appeared on [David's website](https://xavd.id/blog/post/12-languages-in-12-months/) and is republished here with permission_

 Last January, Exercism [announced](https://forum.exercism.org/t/the-12in23-challenge/2213) a new program called `12in23`, where they challenged participants to try 12 new programming languages in 2023.
 Each month would have a theme (such as "Analytical April" or "Object Oriented October") and would highlight specific languages to try.
 I love learning new things and have become a bit of a (programming) language nerd, so I decided to give it a try.
 12 languages, 12 months!